shockscript/spec/src/generics.md

 # Generics

-Classes, interfaces, type aliases and functions may be type *parameterized*, using polymorphism.
+Classes, interfaces, type aliases and functions may specify type parameters, turning into *generic* entities.
+ShockScript implements generic entities using polymorphism.

 > **Note**: `[Number]`, `[float]`, `[decimal]`, `[int]` and `[uint]` are specialized so they are represented in a memory efficient way.